nmerrill67/JPSS_tools/Decom_tools/README.md

-Please launch GUI from this directory by ./PythonDecom/build/GUI
+Please launch Decom from this directory by ./CXXDecomQtWin/CXXDecomQt.exe (Windows) or ./CXXDecomQt/build/bin/CXXDecomQt (UNIX after compiling with cmake)